MicrosoftDocs/customer-insights/ci-docs/audience-insights/match-entities.md

 Go to **Data** > **Unify** > **Match** and select **Set order** to start the match phase.
 To change the order of entities in a configured match phase, select **Edit** in the **Matched records details** section.

-Each match unifies two or more entities describing a into a single entity.
+Each match unifies two or more entities into a single entity.
 At the same time, it keeps the unique customer records.
 In the following example, we selected two entities: **eCommerce:eCommerceContacts** as the primary entity and **LoyaltyScheme:loyCustomers** as second entity.
 The order of the entities specifies in which order the system will try to match the records.

 > [!div class="mx-imgBorder"]
 > ![Edit the data match order](media/configure-data-match-order-edit-page.png "Edit the data match order")